Henry Thomas Austen Born 8 June 1771 died 12 March 1850

 Life and Death

-Henry caught a fever and became very ill, and almost died.
+Whilst in London, Henry caught a fever and became very ill and almost died.
 It was Jane who nursed him back to health at his house in London, where she spent many months nursing him, and it was a close call.
 At one point she called the family to his bedside to pray for him.

 It was during this time that the Apothecary that nursed Henry knew the Prince Regent’s librarian, a great admirer of Jane’s novels, and made the introduction that would lead to Jane dedicating her novel Emma to the Prince Regent.